 The Reverend Doctor

 I began my connection with St George’s in the summer of 2017, celebrating and preaching while Canon Steven Mackison was on vacation.
 What has drawn me to this community has been the warm welcome I have received, and the people’s keen interest in the living Word of God as proclaimed, preached and reflected on.
 I have been delighted to participate liturgically in this place, as it is reflected in the high quality of choral music, the respect for the preparation that needs to go into good liturgy and the involvement of lay persons who are open to the power of the mystery of creation and redemption at the heart of it.
-My role at St. George’s is to share in preaching and celebrating, and to offer other opportunities for deepening the spiritual life of the community.
+In my role as the Associate Priest for Spirituality at St. George’s I share in preaching and celebrating, and offer other opportunities for deepening the spiritual life of the community.
 This latter area has been my primary focus throughout many years of ministry and study.
 My current passion is a return to my childhood love, artistic creativity, which I am currently expressing through the medium of clay, in ceramic pottery and sculpture.
 I am keen to share this and whatever else is helpful for fulfilling St. George’s call to be a spiritual oasis in the world.

 Parish Administrative Assistant